-A. University Police Officers are authorized to arrest violators of drug laws.
-Should conditions warrant, the College may ask assistance of other law enforcement or investigative agencies.
-These agencies also have the legal right to operate on the campus without consulting the College.
-The College cannot and will not shield violators of drug laws from law enforcement agencies.
+A. New York State University Police officers are authorized to arrest violators of drug laws.
+Should conditions warrant, the college may ask assistance of other law enforcement or investigative agencies.
+These agencies also have the legal right to operate on the campus without consulting the college.
+The college cannot and will not shield violators of drug laws from law enforcement agencies.

 B. Violations of these policies will result in disciplinary or administrative action, as well as criminal prosecution whenever possible.
 Campus disciplinary action will be taken through administrative discipline processes for employees and through the discipline process for students.

-C. Sanctions for specific controlled substance offenses by students are outlined in the “Community Standards of Conduct.”
+C. Sanctions for specific controlled substance offenses by students are outlined in the Student Code of Conduct.
 Consequences for employees may include termination or dismissal.